waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 Once everything works, enable Cloudflare's proxy (orange cloud) on your DNS records to cache static assets at the edge.
 This significantly improves load times for users worldwide.

-## Deploying Multiple Apps to the Same Server
+## Extra: Deploying Multiple Apps to the Same Server

 You can deploy multiple projects to the same server with Kamal.
 Just ensure each project has: